gowachin/matreex/vignettes/matreex.md

 -   `disturb_fun` : Function that return tree mortality after a disturbance.
 The default one does not react to disturbance.

-A species also comes few parameters, but they are only used for harvest and disturbance modules.
+A species also comes with few parameters, but they are only used for harvest and disturbance modules.

 For this example, we will just modify the initial size distribution to start at a reasonable basal area.